matteogarbelli/matteogarbelli.github.io/_pages/about.md

 I obtained my PhD in 2023 from the University of Trento under the supervision of Luca Di Persio.
 Here is [my thesis](https:matteogarbelli.github.io/files/thesis), titled "Stochastic Differential Equations and Mean Field Games towards Machine Learning applications".

-You can contact me at matteo.garbelli 'at' univr.it, or see my full contact details below.
+You can contact me at matteo.garbelli[at]univr.it, or see my full contact details below.